sbechet/mspacmab/README.md

 You must install to play: [gcc](https://gcc.gnu.org/), [imagemagick](https://imagemagick.org), [ghidra](https://ghidra-sre.org/) and maybe [rustup](https://rustup.rs/).

+Use ghidra on `mspacmab_romram.gzf` file and help me if you can :-)

 ## mspacmab-retro installation

 Drop the following files in current folder: